Nothing can be more unnerving than smelling a burnt odor from a dryer.

 Just keep in mind: there is a possibility that the dryer duct is disconnected somewhere inside the wall.
 If this is the case, you will need to hire a qualified contractor to repair the issue.

-This is a kind of a no-brainer, but sometimes people don’t understand that dryers have lint traps that should be cleaned after every drying cycle.
+New homeowners sometimes don’t understand that dryers have lint traps that should be cleaned after every drying cycle.

 If the lint trap is highly clogged, it may start burning and release a burning smell.
 Remove the lint trap and clean it.

-If there is strong air flow at the exterior vent hood, the burning smell may be due to a failing thermostat.
+A strong burning smell may be due to a failing thermostat.

 Probably the easiest thing to do is just replace the thermostat.